Single women in the Middle Ages: Insufficient dowry

-Forced monasticism
+Forced Monasticism

 Securing advantageous marriages was essential for elite women in the Middle Ages.
 But for elite women who did not marry, monasticism became the only viable option.
 Even among elites, large families who had to provide multiple dowries may have also chosen to send a daughter to a convent as a way to lessen the financial burden.
-Though singlehood was a part of being a nun, it is crucial to note that their experiences are not representative of the majority of unmarried women living in the Middle Ages.
+Though singlehood was a part of being a nun, their experiences are not representative of the majority of unmarried women living in the Middle Ages.

 Sex, sexuality and spinsterhood

 "Simple fornication" and personal choice

 Unlike men, single women risked ruining their family's reputation if they wanted to engage in sexual activity outside the contexts of marriage.
 By the mid-late Middle Ages, the prospect of an independent woman came under increased scrutiny.
-The prevailing belief was that sex between two unmarried individuals was sinful and expressly forbidden.
+The prevailing belief was that sex between two unmarried individuals was sinful.
 While many lifelong single women were sexually active, it is unclear as to what percentage of the population this entailed.
 Medieval historians were also more likely to classify voluntary sex as prostitution, regardless of whether or not money was exchanged."In medieval Europe with its strict classification of women as virgins, wives, and widows, any woman who did not fit into one of three categories risked being equated with member of the only identifiable, demarcated group that did not fit: prostitutes."
 Reasons why women would choose spinsterhood over marriage: